Marginal Cost Formula (Table of Contents)

 Marginal Cost Formula Example No 2:

 A public limited automobile company manufactured 348,748 units of vehicles (includes M&HCV, LCV, Utility, and Cars) during FY2017, incurring total production cost of $36.67 billion.
 The following year in FY2018, driven by positive market demand the production increased substantially requiring the purchase of more raw materials as well as hire more manpower.
-Such spurt in demand resulted in overall production cost to increase to $39.53 billion to produce a total of 398,650 units in that year.
+Such spurt in demand resulted in an overall production cost to increase to $39.53 billion to produce a total of 398,650 units in that year.

 - Marginal cost = ($39.53 billion – $36.67 billion) / (398,650 –348,748)